logo

 Morning Consult Logo

-Latest survey conducted Feb.
-28-March 2, 2025, among registered U.S. voters.
+Latest survey conducted April 11-13, 2025, among registered U.S. voters.
 Net buzz is the share of voters who heard something positive minus the share who heard something negative.

-• As was the case throughout much of the 2024 campaign, immigration remains the most salient issue voters are hearing about in the news, with roughly 7 in 10 saying they'd heard something recently about it.
+• As was the case throughout much of the 2024 campaign, immigration has been one of the most salient issues voters are hearing about in the news, with roughly 7 in 10 saying they'd heard something recently about it.

 What voters are hearing about